All India Pickleball Association

-The All India Pickleball Association (AIPA) is the governing body of Pickleball in India.
+The All India Pickleball Association, aka AIPA, is the governing body of Pickleball in India.
 It functions as a nonprofit organization, providing support to other national and local pickleball organizations, and it organized the Amateur Pickleball Federation, India as its executive body to conduct pickleball tournaments in India.
-Established by Mr. Sunil Valavalkar in 2008, in 2015 the AIPA became a founding member of the International Federation of Pickleball (IFP) where Valavalkar serves as Vice President.
+Established by Mr. Sunil Valavalkar in 2008, in 2015 the AIPA became a founding member of the International Federation of Pickleball (IFP), now the International Pickleball Federation where Valavalkar serves as Vice President.